zenUnicorn/Python-Articles/how-d-i-append-to-a-file.md

 When you're done appending to the file, the with statement immediately closes it.

 #### Using the open function
 The file is opened via the open() function, which also returns the appropriate file object.
 The syntax of `open()` is:

 ```python
 open(file, mode='')
 ```
-Let's say we have a file called example2.txt with this content:
+Let's say we have a file called `example2.txt` with this content:

-> python The quick brown fox jumps over the lazy dog And says
+> The quick brown fox jumps over the lazy dog And says

 Now let’s append text 'Hi' at the end of this file,
 ```python